hpc/pavilion2/docs/advanced.rst

 Test configs can contain *expressions* within their config values that reference and manipulate variables.

-These variables come from a variety of sources (this is also the resolution order):
+These variables come from a variety of sources, each of which is associated with a particular *variable category*, shown in parentheses:

-- The test config's variables section (var)
+1. The test config's variables section (`var`)
-- System Plugins (sys)
+2. System Plugins (`sys`)
-- Pavilion hardcoded variables (pav)
+3. Pavilion hardcoded variables (`pav`)
-- The selected scheduler (sched)
+4. The selected scheduler (`sched`)

+The above ordering is also the resolution order for variables.

 Variable names must be in lowercase and start with a letter, but may contain number and underscores.